-In the second quarter of 2007, we launched Campaign Metrix, a suite of products that enables our customers to measure their ROI from their investment in digital marketing campaigns and will help their revenue growth.
+In the second quarter of 2007, we launched Campaign Metrix, a suite of products that enables our customers to measure their return on investment from their investment in digital marketing campaigns and that we believe will help their revenue growth.
 Project revenues from Campaign Metrix will be generated when a customer accesses or downloads a report through our Web site.
-Pricing for our Campaign Metrix product will initially be based on the scope of the information provided in the report generated by the customer.
+Pricing for our Campaign Metrix product is presently based on the scope of the information provided in the report generated by the customer.